Nanaimo Harbour: Transportation

 Nanaimo Harbour is serviced by several ferry terminals, two main highways, a Seaplane terminal, and a freight railway.

 BC Ferries operates three routes from in the harbour.
 The Nanaimo Harbour ferry terminal has service from downtown Nanaimo in the Inner Harbour across over to Descando Bay on Gabriola Island.
 Duke Point ferry terminal services a route across the Strait of Georgia to the Tsawwassen ferry terminal on the Lower Mainland.
 The third BC Ferries route leaves from the Departure Bay ferry terminal and goes to the Horseshoe Bay ferry terminal in West Vancouver.
 Besides the BC Ferries, two other passenger ferries operate in the harbour, both of which are foot passenger only.
 From the marina downtown Nanaimo, a small ferry travels a regularly scheduled route to Dinghy Dock Pub on Protection Island.
 The other is one that travels from Maffeo Sutton Park in downtown Nanaimo to Newcastle Island.
 Seaspan operates a ferry terminal at Duke Point that transports cargo to and from the Lower Mainland.

 Out of the harbour, right downtown Nanaimo, Nanaimo Harbour Water Aerodrome operates seaplanes that have regularly scheduled routes to the Lower Mainland and Sunshine Coast as well as charters to Tofino.

 Two main highways service various parts of the port.
 Highway 19 services the terminals at Duke Point, including the BC Ferries terminal, and Highway 1 services the downtown terminals and the Departure Bay Ferry terminal.

-Southern Railway of Vancouver Island provides freight rail service to the downtown Nanaimo Assembly Warf.
+Southern Railway of Vancouver Island provides freight rail service to the downtown Nanaimo Assembly Wharf.
 Rail service is not provided to Duke Point.